Quantum tunneling of composite object coupled with quantized radiation field

-We have studied the effects of coupling between the internal degrees of freedom of the composite object and the photon radiation field on its quantum tunneling through the $\delta$ potential barrier, and the creation of the spatial superposition state by the process.
-Firstly, it was observed that although the c.m. degrees of freedom of the object does not directly interact with the radiation field, dissipation caused by the field can decrease the tunneling rate of the object in the c.m. degrees of freedom when the initial state of the internal degrees of freedom is prepared in the excited state.
-It is because the state of the internal degrees of freedom can decay into the ground state due to the photon emissions, and the object with the ground state sees the high potential barrier.
-Secondly, we have seen that the spatial superposition state of the object created by the tunneling process can decohere by the coupling with the radiation field since the $\delta$ potential barrier can make the c.m. and the internal degrees of freedom of the object entangled with each other when the initial energy of the c.m. motion is similar to that of the excited states of the internal oscillator.
-In our case, we had the relatively simple entangled state which is similar to the GHZ state, $\approx |\mbox{c.m. transmit}\rangle|\mbox{int ground state}\rangle |\mbox{no photon emission}\rangle +|\mbox{c.m. reflected}\rangle|\mbox{int excited states}\rangle|\mbox{photon emissions}\rangle+\cdots$ up to normalization.
-With more complicated entangled states, the notion of the superposition state and decoherence can become more involved.
-The work shows that dealing with quantum phenomena of composite objects requires careful handling of different types of interplays, (i) among the c.m, the internal degrees of freedom and the potential barrier, and (ii) between the internal and the radiation field (i.e., environment) in this article.
+Firstly, it was observed that although the c.m. degrees of freedom of the object does not directly interact with the radiation field, dissipation caused by it can decrease the quantum tunneling rate of the object in the c.m. degrees of freedom.
+This phenomenon can be seen when the initial state of the oscillator in the relative coordinate is prepared in the excited state.
+It is because the state can decay into the ground state due to the photon emissions, and the object with its oscillator being in the ground state sees the high potential barrier.